OPUSD Staff Technology Acceptable Use Agreement

 All District employees are expected to learn and use the available technological resources that will assist them in the performance of their job responsibilities.
 Resources are provided at the public’s expense and maintained by the District and are to be used by employees with respect for the public trust through which they have been provided.
 The District intends to maintain a nonpublic forum, and the forums created by use of District technology are reserved for the District’s intended purposes.

-The successful operation of District technology requires that all users conduct themselves in a responsible, confidential, ethical, professional, and polite manner, consistent with the District’s mission and goals, as well as all applicable laws and regulations.
-This AUP does not attempt to articulate every single required or prohibited behavior by employees.
+Successful operation of District technology requires that all users conduct themselves in a responsible, confidential, ethical, professional, and polite manner, consistent with the District’s mission and goals, as well as all applicable laws and regulations.
+This AUA does not attempt to articulate every single required or prohibited behavior by employees.
 The District Technology Department can provide additional guidance, support, or clarification when needed.

 GENERAL TERMS AND CONDITIONS